When using VS Code on Windows, you might see an error message like this when running Python scripts or creating / opening new VS Code terminals:

 + FullyQualifiedErrorId : UnauthorizedAccess

 This error message does not usually indicate a problem with the system and will usually not block your use of Python in VS Code (see "Option 4 - Change nothing", below.)
-However, it can make your use more awkward, and be distracting, making it harder to recognize if a problem does occur.
-Therefore we recommend that you eliminate the error, following one of the solutions given.
+However, it can make your use more awkward and be distracting, making it harder to recognize if a problem does occur.
+Therefore, we recommend eliminating the error by following one of the solutions given.

 - Before trying to eliminate this error, we recommend that you check that you have told VS Code to select your desired Python environment / interpreter.
-This will usually be (Enthought) Python 3.6.
+This will usually be (Enthought) Python 3.8.
 This is shown at the far left of the VS Code bottom status bar.
-See "Activate an Enthought Python environment" and "Select a Python Interpreter" .
+See "Activate an Enthought Python environment" and "Select a Python Interpreter".

 A little more explanation of the error